 American Dance Festival (NC) American Dance Festival (1959), works by choreographer Helen Tamiris.
-American Historical Society of Germans from Russia (NE) Norka (1927), film clandestinely shot by an American in Soviet Russia. \star Wiesenseite of the Volga Region (1930), profile of ethnic Germans later displaced by the Soviets.6 American Jewish Historical Society (NY) Field Collection (1946-53), home movies of the postwar Catskill resort scene.9 American Jewish Joint Distribution Committee (NY) Rothschild Hospital, Vienna (ca. 1945-48), footage of a refuge center for Polish and Romanian Jews displaced by postwar anti-Semitism.9 American Museum of Natural History (NY) Carl and Mary in Africa (1926), documentation of taxidermist Carl Ethan Akeley and his wife Mary Jobe participating in the Eastman-Pomeroy-Ackeley expedition.9 Children of Africa (1937), Children of Asia (1937), Delta of the Nile (1927), and The School Service of the American Museum of Natural History (1927), educational films created by the museum.
-Congo Peacock Expedition (1937), The Seventh Archbold Expedition to New Guinea (1964), and To Lhasa and Shigatse (1935), films from expeditions led by the museum.
-Q Ducks (early 1960s), Great Gull Island (1949), and Tern Watch (early 1980s), studies by ornithologist Helen Hays.^O Meshie: Child of a Chimpanzee (1930-34), home movies of a chimpanzee raised among humans.[•] Nyimsao & Kheseto: A Tale of the Naga Hills (1930), ethnographic narrative.[⊙] The Shalako Ceremony at Zuni, New Mexico (1925).[⊙] The Vernay Deer Group (1923-27), documentation of taxidermy techniques and specimen collecting during an expedition in India.[•] Amistad Research Center (LA) Ruby Bridges at School (ca. 1961), teacher's footage of the girl who singlehandedly integrated a New Orleans elementary school.3 Anacostia Community Museum (DC) Climbing Jacob's Ladder (1987), documentary about African American church museums.[•] Andy Warhol Museum (PA) Face (1965), Six Short Films (1963), Tiger Morse (1966), The Velvet Underground in Boston (1967), and The Velvet Underground Tarot Cards (1966), by Andy Warhol. ●● The Animation Show of Shows (CA) Hangman (1964), animated adaptation of Maurice Ogden's poem about a town that allows its citizens to be executed one by one.[•] Anthology Film Archives (NY) A la Mode (1958), by Stan VanDerBeek.
+American Historical Society of Germans from Russia (NE) Norka (1927), film clandestinely shot by an American in Soviet Russia. • Wiesenseite of the Volga Region (1930), profile of ethnic Germans later displaced by the Soviets.
+American Jewish Historical Society (NY) Field Collection (1946-53), home movies of the postwar Catskill resort scene. • American Jewish Joint Distribution Committee (NY) Poland Postwar 1949 (1949), documentation of the Jewish Distribution Committee's humanitarian activities before it was forced out by the postwar communist government.
+Rothschild Hospital, Vienna (ca. 1945-48), footage of a refuge center for Polish and Romanian Jews displaced by postwar anti-Semitism. • South American Children's Colony (1944), footage of a Buenos Aires children's home for Germanspeaking Jewish refugees. • American Museum of Natural History (NY) Carl and Mary in Africa (1926), documentation of taxidermist Carl Ethan Akeley and his wife Mary Jobe participating in the Eastman-Pomeroy-Ackeley expedition.
+Children of Africa (1937), Children of Asia (1937), Delta of the Nile (1927), and The School Service of the American Museum of Natural History (1927), educational films created by the museum.• Congo Peacock Expedition (1937), The Seventh Archbold Expedition to New Guinea (1964), and To Lhasa and Shigatse (1935), films from expeditions led by the museum.
+Ducks (early 1960s), Great Gull Island (1949), and Tern Watch (early 1980s), studies by ornithologist Helen Hays.• Meshie: Child of a Chimpanzee (1930-34), home movies of a chimpanzee raised among humans.
+Modern Taxidermy: Mounting an Indian Elephant (1926-27), footage of taxidermist Louis Jonas at work in the Museum studio.
+Nyimsao & Kheseto: A Tale of the Naga Hills (1930), ethnographic narrative.
+Preparing a Museum Group (1950), step-by-step documentation of a diorama being assembled for the Hall of North American Mammals.
+The Shalako Ceremony at Zuni, New Mexico (1925).• The Vernay Deer Group (1923-27), documentation of taxidermy techniques and specimen collecting during an expedition in India.• Amistad Research Center (LA) Ruby Bridges at School (ca. 1961), teacher's footage of the girl who singlehandedly integrated a New Orleans elementary school. • Anacostia Community Museum (DC) Climbing Jacob's Ladder (1987), documentary about African American church museums.
+Andy Warhol Museum (PA) Face (1965), Six Short Films (1963), Tiger Morse (1966), The Velvet Underground in Boston (1967), and The Velvet Underground Tarot Cards (1966), by Andy Warhol.
+The Animation Show of Shows (CA) Hangman (1964), animated adaptation of Maurice Ogden's poem about a town that allows its citizens to be executed one by one.
+Anthology Film Archives (NY) A la Mode (1958), by Stan VanDerBeek.